-Supporting Economic Transformation is a four year ODI programme supported by the UK Department for International Development and the Australian Department for Foreign Affairs and Trade.
+Supporting Economic Transformation is an ODI programme supported by the UK Department for International Development and the Australian Department for Foreign Affairs and Trade.

-The programme looks at promoting economic transformation in developing countries and aims to provide practical policy support to country governments and their partners.
+The programme seeks to promote economic transformation in low- and middle-income countries by providing sound analysis and practical policy support to country governments and their partners.

 SET’s three core areas of work are: